branch-predictor/libjpeg-turbo/README.md

 - Ability to disable 3DNow extensions support
 - Built-in protection against LJT­01­003 (https://cure53.de/pentest-report_libjpeg-turbo.pdf)
 - Ability to disable tracing/debug messages (no calling emit_message for trace/debug level messages)
+- Ability to disable encoder (compressor) code, saving storage space for projects that don't require JPEG compression.

 Planned changes
 ---------------

-- Ability to disable encoder (compressor) code

-  This will save storage space for projects that don't require JPEG compression.

 - Automatic conversion from CMYK to RGB

   Right now I'm doing this manually "offsite" (outside of library code), meaning wasted time for reprocessing the pixel data.

+- Static (self-contained) Windows build

+  Currently the MSVC runtime library installation is required to run applications utilizing this library.

 Changes that I'd like to research